 HDPE features a variety of qualities that make it one of the most common plastics used in the world and many of these qualities translate to making it an excellent material for plastic bags.
 HDPE is light-weight, resistant to temperature, water, and vapor, has high tensile strength, is relatively transparent, and meets FDA/USDA food handling guidelines.
 These qualities combine to make versatile bags that are excellent for both serving and storing food in retail and take out situations.
-HDPE plastic food bags will allow your grocery store, convenience store, deli, or restaurant to work with greater efficiency, no matter how you choose to utilize them.
+HDPE plastic food storage bags will allow your grocery store, convenience store, deli, or restaurant to work with greater efficiency, no matter how you choose to utilize them.

 This type of plastic is commonly used for food bags and utility bags.
 Because low density polyethylene is breathable, products stored without refrigeration or freezing will not last as long, compared to a polypropylene bag.
-Though not as strong as HDPE bags, LDPE bags are capable of storing bulk food items like fresh vegetables and fruits.
+Though not as strong as HDPE bags, LDPE plastic storage bags are capable of storing bulk food items like fresh vegetables and fruits.
 Additionally, the clear plastic makes it easy to identify contents, so you can keep up in the fast-paced setting of a commercial kitchen.
 Highly versatile, the low melting point of LDPE makes these bags popular for use with heat sealing.
 Like HDPE, LDPE meets FDA/USDA food handling guidelines.

 The biggest difference between LLDPE and LDPE plastic bags is that LLDPE food bags have a thinner gauge, but with the same strength.
 For example, a 0.85 mil thick LLDPE bag has the same strength as a 1.5 mil LDPE bag, allowing the user to "down-gauge" and save money!
 Similar to LDPE bags, LLDPE bags can be used for storing food in both refrigerators and freezers and the meet FDA/USDA food handling guidelines.
 These bags also allow for easy identification, and, as a highly versatile product, they are perfect for use in commercial kitchens.